Recognized as one of Canada's Top 100 Employers (2025) and Greater Toronto's Top Employers (2025):

 Scope of charitable involvement | local, national |

-Employee charitable involvement | employees are involved in selection of charities, employees receive paid time off to volunteer, (up to 4 paid days) |
+Employee charitable involvement | employees are involved in selection of charities, employees receive paid time off to volunteer, (up to 1 paid day) |

 Charitable giving | matches employee donations |

-Recognized as one of Canada's Top Employers for Young People (2023):
+Recognized as one of Canada's Top Employers for Young People (2025):

-Mediacorp Canada Inc. staff editors (Jan 23, 2023)
+By Kristina Leung, Chantel Watkins, and Cypress Weston, Mediacorp Canada Inc. staff editors (Jan 20, 2025)

-Here are some of the reasons why Samsung Electronics Canada Inc. was selected as one of Canada's Top Employers for Young People (2023):
+Here are some of the reasons why Samsung Electronics Canada Inc. was selected as one of Canada's Top Employers for Young People (2025):

-- Samsung Canada partners with post-secondary institutions for a number of different initiatives, including working with Vancouver Community College to create a Samsung Tech Institute Home Appliance certification course as well as collaborating with Centennial College to launch a mobile application development program
+- Samsung Canada partners with post-secondary institutions for a number of different initiatives, including working with Vancouver Community College to create a Samsung Tech Institute Home Appliance certification course, as well as collaborating with Centennial College to launch a mobile application development program

-- The company organizes the "Samsung Solve for Tomorrow Challenge," a national educational initiative for Canadian students to apply STEM-related knowledge to find creative solutions to challenges in their local communities (over $45,000 awarded in cash and technology grants to teams)
+- The company organizes the Samsung Solve for Tomorrow Challenge in partnership with Enactus Canada, a national educational initiative for Canadian students to apply STEM-related knowledge to find creative solutions to challenges in their local communities

 Highlights